 Dopaminergic receptors in the brain are believed to be blocked.

-Result is a change in Skeletal Muscle causing an increased in heat generation along with difficulty with regulation of temperature.
+It can result in a change of the Skeletal Muscle causing an increased in heat generation along with difficulty with regulation of temperature.

 Increased dosing of medication increases risk on NMS.